Gravitational waves from phase transition in split NMSSM

 Numerical values of the parameters characterizing the EWPT for the two chosen benchmark models are shown in Table\,\ref{TableOfSetup}.
 Namely we present here the critical temperature $T_c$ and $S_3/T_c$ which were calculated previously in~\cite{Demidov:2016wcv}.
 Using the Euclidean action~\eqref{action} and numerical procedure to find the bounce solution which were employed in~\cite{Demidov:2016wcv} we numerically calculate the derivative $\frac{d}{dT}\left(\frac{S_3}{T}\right)\Big|_{T=T_c}$, as well as the bubble nucleation rate $\beta_c$, and the parameter $\alpha$.
 In Fig.\,\ref{figure2}

 we show $S_3/T$ as a function of $T$ in the vicinity of the bubble nucleation temperature.
 The points in the Figure indicate chosen moments of the phase transition for {\it Setup 1} and {\it Setup 2}.
 Let us note that the uncertainty in the nucleation condition~\eqref{NuclCond} results in an uncertainty of few GeV in determination of the nucleation temperature.
 Finally, for parameters in Table~\ref{TableOfSetup} we obtain the spectra of the GW for two values $v_w=0.1$ and $v_w=0.5$.
 Precise calculation of the bubble wall velocity entering Eqs.~(\ref{OmegaSW}) and~(\ref{OmegaM}) is rather involved (see, e.g.~\cite{Huber:2011aa,Kozaczuk:2015owa}).
-Using the condition suggested in~\cite{Bodeker:2009qy} we checked that the expanding bubbles do not run away for the chosen benchmark models but approach a finite value.
 Here we consider an optimistic subsonic case for the bubble wall velocity $v_w < 1/\sqrt{3} \approx 0.57$.
 Let us note that the baryon asymmetry of the Universe depends rather weakly~\cite{Demidov:2016wcv} on $v_w$.

 Our results for the GW spectra as well as numerical values of $\alpha$ and $\beta_c$ are presented in Fig.\,\ref{figure1}.